bobshort4bobby4/PP5-v1/README.md

 ![erd](https://github.com/bobshort4bobby4/PP5-v1/blob/main/media/readme_docs/erd_pp5.png)

-Note: As I review this erd, it seems to be redundant to have a separate relation for the fuel-type as there is only one field.
-It may prove uesful in a hypothethical future version of the software if other features such as fuel efficency or environmental impact of each fuel needed to be calculated for each vechicle.
+Note: As I review this ERD, it seems to be redundant to have a separate relation for the fuel-type as there is only one field.
+It may prove useful in a hypothethical future version of the software if other features such as fuel efficency or environmental impact of each fuel needed to be calculated for each vechicle.

 </details>